WardBrian/ffi-examples/slides.md

 # Method 3: Tools that try to do it for you

-The pros and cons from Method 2 also generally apply, plus
+The pros and cons from Method 2 also generally apply, plus:

 ## Pros
-  - Can be very concise
+  - Can be very concise.
-  - May require annotation in your original code
+  - May require annotation in your original code.

 ## Cons
-  - Can generate a lot of hard-to-read code (`SWIG` is known for this)
+  - Can generate a lot of hard-to-read code (`SWIG` is known for this).
-  - Often specific to a single language-language pairing
+  - Often specific to a single language-language pairing.

 ---